I’m earning no money through advertising, it’s part of the free plan on WordPress, sorry, not my will!

 You cannot talk about art if you don’t know art!

-I’m a cinephile and i love to watch old movies, also silent movies.
+I’m a cinephile and I love to watch new and old movies, also silent movies.
 I studied a lot about Cinema history, languages and techniques.

 I have a great comicbooks collection, I like graphic novels so much and studied a lot about Comics history.